ALL.SPACE Reveals World’s First Military Standard, Multi-Link, Mobility Ka-Band Terminal Range

 The GM2000 series range operates in the full Ka-band commercial and military frequencies with a wide range of software defined link and bandwidth configurations options.
 The GM2000 series comes with a complete range of terminal size options on launch in 2H 2022 and will be available with software-enabled multi-link capabilities.
 No satellite terminal of any type or equivalent size can transmit or receive more aggregate bandwidth than the Isotropic GM range.

 “Space is no longer the invulnerable high ground that it once was.
 In the wake of new space capabilities, solutions that sacrifice capability, performance, bandwidth and application performance or incumber NATO with additional cost, real-estate or high degrees of skill, no longer adequately serve modern military forces,” said John Finney, CEO & Founder of Isotropic Systems.
 “Whereas total mission assurance is achieved by converging multiple domains across multiple orbits with ‘always on’ concurrent connections provided by our GM2000 range, enabling path resiliency and superior uptime.
-The flexibility to go anywhere, connect to all space, at all times, is paramount to the strategic advantage required by NATO and its allies.
+The flexibility to go anywhere, connect to www.all.space, at all times, is paramount to the strategic advantage required by NATO and its allies.
 Isotropic’s multi-link technology is now field-proven.
 For the first time, it is possible to run multiple concurrent links from a single solid-state device and converge operational intelligence platforms with multi-orbit communication systems.
 Combined with the ever-increasing range of satellite options across multiple orbits, EO platforms and more, we open the door to a new architecture, connecting the most advanced space systems into one device whilst on the move, as a key enabler to NATO’s complete, assured, and deterrent network infrastructure.”

 Isotropic will showcase its world’s first multi-orbit tests and an extensive range of defense and commercial mobility products launching 2H 2022 in room 303 at the SATELLITE 2022 exhibition and conference in Washington, DC, March 21-24.